kvbits/ktxtool/README.md

 ktxtool
 =======

-A convertion/compression tool for the KTX image format.
+A conversion and compression tool for the KTX image format.

 Current State